scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

 --------------------------------------

 Although the labeling of the axes might seem arbitrary, it can have a significant effect on the speed of operations.
-This is because the modern processors never retrieve just one item from memory, but rather a whole chunk of adjacent items (an operation called prefetching).
+This is because modern processors never retrieve just one item from memory, but rather a whole chunk of adjacent items (an operation called prefetching).
 Therefore, processing of elements that are next to each other in memory is faster